 Can nurse practitioners prescribe medications?

-Yes, nurse practitioners can prescribe medications in all 50 states, although the level of prescribing authority varies depending on the state’s regulations.
+Yes, NPs can prescribe medications in all 50 states, although the level of prescribing authority varies depending on the state’s regulations.
 Some states grant full practice authority, allowing nurse practitioners to prescribe medications without physician supervision, while others may require a collaborative agreement with a physician or have other restrictions in place.